ubc-library-rc/rdm/content/01_file_naming.md

 - Be mindful of case sensitivity
    - Some operating systems may search for file names of a certain case
-   - Example: searching for "PROJECT" may only return files containing the same name and not "project"
+   - Example: searching for "PROJECT" may only return files containing the same name and case and not "project"